PredictiveScienceLab/advanced-scientific-machine-learning/_sources/ml-software/types_and_models/03_haskell.md

 [Haskell](https://www.haskell.org/) is a pure functional programming language with a strong static type system.
 This means that all functions are pure and all types are known at compile time.
 This is in contrast to Python, which is an impure functional programming language with a weak dynamic type system.
 This means that functions can be impure and types are not known until runtime.

 Haskell started out as a research project in the 1980s.
-It has becoming increasingly popular, but not because it is a practical programming language.
+It has become increasingly popular, but not because it is a practical programming language.
 It is popular because it is a great language for learning about functional programming and type systems.
 It has a very simple syntax and a beautiful type system.
-This is why many of `Jax` authors use Haskell types in their documentation.
+This is why many of the `JAX` authors use Haskell types in their documentation.

 ## Primitive Types